-Strategy games and the PC are made for each other.
+Strategy games and the PC are made for each other, the genre taking up quite a few slots on our list of the best PC games.
 With the precision of a mouse and the power of a good graphics card, the depth and complexity inherent to their design can be fully fleshed out into massive, expansive worlds that offer dozens, even hundreds of hours of entertainment.

 These are a few of our favorite strategy games that you can play for free on the PC today.
 We’re including promising Early Access titles, strategy titles beyond the usual war strategy games, and more.

 Hearthstone had a meteoric rise in popularity, hitting more than 100 million total players in 2018.
 Nowadays, it has a small, dedicated fanbase of players all striving to achieve the Legend rank every month, and is still adding new card classes and game modes like the popular Battlegrounds mode.